 Jobs Outlook for Payroll Administrator

-The U.S. Bureau of Labor Statistics (BLS) projects favorable opportunities for payroll administrators.
+The 2017 Robert Half Salary Guide for Accounting & Finance states that payroll professionals are in demand, with payroll managers being one of the “hot positions” for 2017.
 New openings will become available as payroll and timekeeping clerks retire or transfer into other positions.
 Those who have completed an associate’s degree in accounting and earned industry certification demonstrating their proficiency in more complex payroll issues will have an advantage in this competitive job market.

 The payroll administrator is typically the first point of contact for employees in matters of time, attendance and payroll.
 Depending on the size of the company, payroll administration can range from cutting biweekly checks for a few employees, to a complex system involving payment to thousands of employees and contractors.